hydrosquall/tiingo-python/README.rst

    pip install tiingo

-Next, initialize your client object.
-It is recommended to use an environment variable to initialize your client object for convenience.
+Next, initialize your client.
+It is recommended to use an environment variable to initialize your client for convenience.

 .. code-block:: python